getsentry/freight/docs/quickstart.rst

       -J provider=shell \
       -J provider_config='{"command": "bin/fab -a -i {ssh_key} -R {environment} {task}:sha={sha}"}'

+We've created a new application named "example" using the shell provider.

 The important part here is our provider configuration:

 .. code-block:: json